ankeetmaini/blog/posts/grpc-services.md

   - gRPC
 ---

-`REST` services is the ubiquitous way of writing APIs for as long as I can remember.
+`REST` is the ubiquitous way of writing APIs for as long as I can remember.
 Today I want to introduce you to a new way of writing APIs.

 > Have you met `gRPC`?

-## gRPC

-This is a relatively new way to write APIs and consume them as if you're just calling a function.
+**gRPC** is a relatively new way to write APIs and consume them as if you're just calling a function.

 - `gRPC` originated from RPC (Remote Procedure Call).
 The client can just call a stubbed method which will invoke the method at the server side
 - all the connection details are abstracted at the client with this stub